justafoolish/tic-tac-toe-reactjs/README.md

 # Tic-tac-toe build with React JS

 ## Available Scripts

 clone the project and open project directory:

 ### `cd tic-tac-toe`

-In the project directory, you can run:
+In the project directory, instaoll node module:

 ### `npm start`